steve-boyer/ArduinoPiP5/README.md

 This should run your P5 sketch in the browser and connect the sketch to the Arduino!!!

+Autostart the sketch at startup:
+There are several options for autostarting the node server and Chromium browser.

 Communication protocol:

 Messages between the Arduino and P5 are sent in text form.
-Messages must be sent as strings wit a newline character.
-It is up to you to develop the data exchange prototcol adapted to your needs
+Messages must be sent as strings with a newline character.
+It is up to you to develop the data exchange prototcol adapted to your needs.
+The Arduino code and P5 code should be develped concurrently.